 Full Sturgeon Moon

-August’s full moon, the full Sturgeon Moon, reaches peak illumination in the morning hours of Sunday, August 22.
-For the best view of the full Moon, look skyward on the night of the 21st!
+August’s full moon, the full Sturgeon Moon, reaches peak illumination on the night of Thursday, August 11.
+For the best view of the full Moon, look skyward that night!
 Read more about August’s Full Moon.
 It’s also the final supermoon of 2022!

 August Moon Phases